Ozzy Osbourne: Bark at the Moon (1983) and The Ultimate Sin (1986)

+No Rest For the Wicked (1988), No More Tears (1991) and No More Tours Tour

-Jake E. Lee and Osbourne parted ways in 1987.
-Osbourne continued to struggle with chemical dependency.
-That year he commemorated the fifth anniversary of Rhoads' death with Tribute, a collection of live recordings from 1981.
-In 1988 Osbourne appeared in The Decline of Western Civilization Part II: The Metal Years and told the director Penelope Spheeris that "sobriety fucking sucks".
+In 1988, Osbourne appeared in The Decline of Western Civilization Part II: The Metal Years and told the director Penelope Spheeris that "sobriety fucking sucks".
 Meanwhile, Osbourne found Zakk Wylde, who was the most enduring replacement for Rhoads to date.
-Together they recorded No Rest for the Wicked with Castillo on drums, Sinclair on keyboards, and Daisley co-writing lyrics and playing bass.
+Together, they recorded No Rest for the Wicked with Castillo on drums, Sinclair on keyboards, and Daisley co-writing lyrics and playing bass.
 The subsequent tour saw Osbourne reunited with erstwhile Black Sabbath bandmate Geezer Butler on bass.
 A live EP (entitled Just Say Ozzy) featuring Geezer was released two years later.
 In 1988, Osbourne performed on the rock ballad "Close My Eyes Forever", a duet with Lita Ford, reaching No. 8 on the Billboard Hot 100.
-In 1989 Osbourne performed at the Moscow Music Peace Festival.
+In 1989, Osbourne performed at the Moscow Music Peace Festival.
+In a further sign of beginning reconciliation with Black Sabbath, Osbourne appeared as guest vocalist on two tracks of Bill Ward's debut solo album Ward One: Along the Way (1990).

-Successful through the 1980s, Osbourne sustained commercial success into the 1990s, starting with 1991's No More Tears, featuring "Mama, I'm Coming Home".
+Osbourne's commercial success of the 1980s continued with 1991's No More Tears, featuring "Mama, I'm Coming Home".
 The album enjoyed much radio and MTV exposure.
-It also initiated a practice of bringing in outside composers to help pen Osbourne's solo material instead of relying on his recording ensemble.
+It also initiated a practice of bringing in outsiders (in this case Lemmy Kilmister of Motorhead) to help write Osbourne's material, instead of relying on his recording ensemble.
 The album was mixed by veteran rock producer Michael Wagener.
-Osbourne was awarded a Grammy Award for the track "I Don't Want to Change the World" from Live & Loud, for Best Metal Performance of 1994.
+Osbourne was awarded a 1994 Grammy for the track "I Don't Want to Change the World" from Live & Loud, for Best Metal Performance.
 Wagener also mixed the live album Live & Loud released on 28 June 1993.
-Intended to be Osbourne's final album, it went platinum four times over, and ranked at number 10 on that year's Billboard rock charts.
-At this point Osbourne expressed his fatigue with touring, and proclaimed his "retirement tour" (which was to be short-lived).
-It was called "No More Tours", a pun on No More Tears.
-Alice in Chains' Mike Inez took over on bass and Kevin Jones played keyboards as Sinclair was touring with the Cult.
+Intended to be Osbourne's final album, it went platinum four times over, and had a peak ranking of number 22 on the Billboard 200 chart.
+In 1992, Osbourne expressed his fatigue with touring, and proclaimed his "retirement tour" (the retirement was to be short-lived), called "No More Tours", a pun on No More Tears.
+Alice in Chains's Mike Inez took over on bass and Kevin Jones played keyboards as Sinclair was touring with the Cult.